The Assassin (cancelled video game): History

 James Garvin, an avid video game player and writer had aspirations of entering into the video game industry, while attending his computer engineering studies at The University of Texas at Austin.
 James began programming in 1982 with TI-BASIC on the TI-99/4A but he then moved on to both Commodore BASIC and Atari BASIC with the 800XL in 1983, and he was later encouraged to become a full-time programmer by learning the Assembly programming language.
 Some of his inspirations include Paul Murray, Philip Price and Richard Garriott, in addition of being a fan of Atari during his adolescence.

-The Assassin originally started as a title intended for the Atari 8-bit family, but was later moved to the Atari Jaguar after James came across with technical issues when trying to make his development equipment for the 8-bit computer when moving from USA to Japan.
+The Assassin originally started as a game intended for the Atari 8-bit computers, but was later moved to the Atari Jaguar after James came across with technical issues when trying to make his development equipment for the 8-bit computer when moving from USA to Japan.
 He pitched his project to Atari Corporation but was met with a negative reception from the company, changing his overall outlook about Atari.
 When Atari Corp. merged with JT Storage in a reverse takeover in April 1996, James became an official developer for the Jaguar and received development materials to program games for it.
 In 1998, OMC Games announced the game to be in production along with two other projects intended for the Atari Jaguar CD, but they later reassured that it would still be released for the Atari 8-bit computers after Hasbro Interactive released the patents and rights to the Jaguar into public domain in 1999 by declaring it as an open platform and opening the doors for homebrew development, allowing independent publisher and developers to release unfinished titles from the system's past life cycle as well as new titles.

 In an article written by Eric C. Mylonas on "The Graveyard" section featured in the November 1999 issue of GameFan magazine, he teased the possibility on covering The Assassin, if reception of the issue was positive enough.
 Despite multiple promises by the developer to deliver the game after various delays due to multiple internal issues within the group, they ultimately ceased its development and left the project unfinished as a result.
 There were also graphics created by the game's artist that went unused as well.